Enhmunh-E/112-term-project/README.md

-# Project Name: Minelorant
+# Project Name: PixelBuild

-Minelorant is a unique game concept that combines the block-building mechanics of Minecraft with the competitive gunplay style of Valorant.
+PixelBuild is a unique game concept that combines the block-building mechanics of Minecraft with the competitive gunplay style of Valorant.
 This hybrid gameplay creates an immersive experience where players can engage in both world-building and strategic combat.

 ## What does the game do:

-Minelorant is a voxel-based game that allows players to interact with a dynamic 3D world.
+PixelBuild is a voxel-based game that allows players to interact with a dynamic 3D world.
 Players can:

 - Place, delete, or modify blocks to shape their environment.
 - Engage in combat using a variety of weapons, blending creativity with competitive gameplay.

-This combination of sandbox-style building and tactical gunplay makes Minelorant a versatile and engaging experience for players who enjoy both genres.
+This combination of sandbox-style building and tactical gunplay makes PixelBuild a versatile and engaging experience for players who enjoy both genres.

 ## Competitive Analysis: